molleer/learn-docker/README.md

      docker compose down
      ```

+## Individual tasks

-6. **Network Isolation:**
+1. **Network Isolation:**
-   - Task: Create a custom bridge network and run containers within that network.
+   - Task: Start two containers with the command below, show that the containers can reach each other.
    - Commands:
      ```bash
      # Create a custom bridge network